Ask a Question

 These rides are based in the Sierra Nevada national park, which is home to some of the most impressive terrain in Andalucia.
 With landscapes ranging from high mountains to deep river valleys and gorges and out to the stark wilderness of desert and farmland beyond, you will experience a land almost designed for discovery and adventure.
 These impenetrable mountainous barriers have for centuries played major roles in the historic battles and conquests of these lands; abetting and impeding military advances in equal measure

-Offering absolutely amazing riding opportunities, guests can enjoy an exciting, diverse and unforgettable experience here.
-Your guide Antonio is a skilled horseman whilst remaining a kind, caring and attentive host.
+Offering amazing riding opportunities, guests can enjoy an exciting, diverse and unforgettable experience here.
+Your guide Manolo is a skilled horseman whilst remaining a kind, caring and attentive host.
 His love of his horses and nature is evident in the holidays that he leads.
-Come and immerse yourself in Spanish culture, ride a beautiful Spanish horse and most importantly, enjoy yourself.
+He has spent three decades riding in these mountains and has discovered the hidden beauty which few people experience.

 The Sierra mountain ranges of Andalucia are of volcanic origin and offer some wonderful climates for riding in, with dry, arid summers turning into cold snowy winters.
 The extremes of weather and temperature have really helped to shape this region, including its cuisine.
 For example, the Jáen region surrounding the Sierra Cazorla is well known as one of the best olive growing areas in Southern Spain, producing fruit for the vast majority of Spanish olive oil.